 The Troubled Life and Loves of Virginia Woolf

-Her father was Sir Leslie Stephen was an editor, biographer and critic who counted authors like Henry James amongst his acquaintances; her mother Julia Duckworth Stephen was a model for Victorian era Pre-Raphaelite artists and photographers.
+Virginia Woolf's father Sir Leslie Stephen was an editor, biographer and critic who counted authors like Henry James amongst his acquaintances; her mother Julia Duckworth Stephen was a model for Victorian era Pre-Raphaelite artists and photographers.

 Woolf recovered from her first breakdown and was able to study degree-level courses at King's College London between 1897-1901.
 During this time she began writing, and her first article was published in The Guardian (a clerical journal) in December 1904.
-That same year, 22-year-old Virginia Woolf's father had died and she was institutionalized briefly after second breakdown.
+That same year, 22-year-old Virginia's father died and she was institutionalized briefly after second breakdown.

 In August 1912 Virginia Stephen married fellow Bloomsbury Group member Leonard Woolf.
-By most accounts Leonard and Virginia Woolf's marriage was a close, loving relationship; Leonard was a supportive husband throughout their marriage and her struggles with mental illness.
-The photo on left shows the fashions of their time.
-(Photo: Pinterest)
+By most accounts Leonard and Virginia Woolf's marriage was a close, loving relationship; Leonard was a supportive husband throughout their marriage and her ongoing struggles with mental illness.

 In 1917 Leonard and Virginia Woolf founded The Hogarth Press, a publishing company that printed the works of Sigmund Freud, E.M.
 Forster, and T.S.
 Eliot, among others.
 Leonard and Virginia Woolf were anti-war during World War I, a sentiment not appreciated by the British Government and other "patriots" of the time.